mobile-bungalow/tweak_shader_ae_plugin/README.md

 ---
 ### Testing shaders outside of after effects

-for ease of development: [you can develop on the web](https://mobile-bungalow.github.io/tweak_shader_web/)
+#### Web

+I have written a [web based tool](https://mobile-bungalow.github.io/tweak_shader_web/) which allows users to write compatible shaders from the comfort of their browser.

-Currently it only works on chrome, and with limited features for supporting push constants and rw textures.
+Currently it only works on chrome and other webgpu compatible browsers.
+Some features - such as push contants and read-write textures in compute shaders - are not available in the browser environment.

----
+#### Desktop

-If you are experienced with  command line tools and rust - i have written [a utility](https://crates.io/crates/tweak_runner) outside of after effects to aid in writing shaders that are compatible with this plugin.
+If you are experienced with  command line tools and rust - I have written [a command line utility](https://crates.io/crates/tweak_runner) outside of after effects to aid in writing shaders that are compatible with this plugin.

 to install it you must have a working installation of rust.
 Then compile, install, and execute it with